What does a Spokane Criminal Defense Attorney do?

 What Gravis Criminal Defense Attorneys can do for you.

 Gravis Law will explain your rights to you after you’ve been arrested, as well as your options for a plea bargain or probation.
-Gravis Law will research your case, make sure you understand your options, provide invaluable expert advice, and prepare you for courtroom procedure.
+Gravis Law will research your case, make sure you understand your options, provide invaluable world-class advice, and prepare you for courtroom procedure.

 If you do have a trial, they will question and cross-examine witnesses, present evidence that could clear your name, and negotiate on your behalf.
 Because you likely lack detailed knowledge of state and federal law, and public defenders are consistently overloaded with cases, Gravis Law is your best choice.